 - Red Iron Oxide – 500g – $9

 Prices will vary depending on your location.
-I’m located in Canada so costs are in Canadian dollars and based on my local supplier’s prices in 2016.
-Your prices will likely be even cheaper, depending on your location.
+I’m located in Canada so costs are in Canadian dollars and based on my local supplier’s prices.
+Your prices may be different..
+Prices updated Jan 2020.

 Other useful items: